massoncheg/forgejo-docs/docs/admin/runner-installation.md

   # The port of the cache server.
   # 0 means to use a random available port.
   port: 0
+  # The port of the cache proxy.
+  # 0 means to use a random available port.
+  proxy_port: 0
   # The external cache server URL.
 Valid only when enable is true.
   # If it's specified, it will be used to set the ACTIONS_CACHE_URL environment variable.
 The URL should generally end with "/".
   # Otherwise it will be set to the the URL of the internal cache server.
   external_server: ""
+  # The shared cache secret.
+When communicating with a cache server, the runner uses this secret to verify the authenticity of the cache requests.
+  # When using an external cache server it is required to set the same secret for the runner and the cache server.
+  secret: ""
+  # Overrides the ACTIONS_CACHE_URL passed to workflow containers.
+This should only be used if the runner host is not reachable from the
+  # workflow containers, and requires further setup.
+  actions_cache_url_override: ""

 container:
   # Specifies the network to which the container will connect.